Astrak/rag-boilerplate/README.md

 ### Discover data

 The knowledge is stored in an untracked folder `./knowledge-sources/` at the source of the repo.
-Every online source knowledge mut be identified by its public domain: `my-website.com`.
+Every online source knowledge must be identified by its public domain: `my-website.com`.

 #### Scrape website URLs for a given website